-- Liability is not in dispute or has been agreed
+- Liability is not in dispute or has been agreed.

-- Treatment has been reasonably incurred as a result of the motor vehicle crash
+- Treatment has been reasonably incurred as a result of the motor vehicle crash.

-- The amount of the account is appropriate
+- The amount of the account is appropriate.

 If there is any doubt, payment will be subject to further investigations or inquiries.

-Under what circumstances may reduced compensation apply?
+Under what circumstances may compensation be reduced?

 If you are injured in a crash, even if it wasn't your fault, your CTP claim may be reduced if:

-- you weren't wearing a seatbelt,
+- You weren't wearing a seatbelt.

-- you weren't wearing a helmet whilst riding a bicycle or motorbike,
+- You weren't wearing a helmet whilst riding a bicycle or motorbike.

-- you were deemed to contribute to the crash.
+- You were deemed to contribute to the crash.

-What are the CTP reductions in compensation that may apply?
+What CTP reductions in compensation may apply?